-Under the Act, for the first time, every county in an Indian exclusivity zone, which includes the County, will share in Indian gaming facility revenues.
+Under the Upstate New York Gaming and Economic Development Act, for the first time, every county in an Indian exclusivity zone, which includes the County, will share in Indian gaming facility revenues.
 Ten percent of the net gaming revenue retained by the State from Native American gaming facilities will be distributed to the counties in each respective exclusivity zone, and existing tribal payments will be preserved.
 The County is part of the Central New York/Mohawk Valley Region exclusivity zone.
+The Central New York/Mohawk Valley Region exclusivity zone.
 The Central New York/Mohawk Valley Region will receive \$44.2 million annually as a result of the Act and the recent settlement with the Oneida Indian Nation of New York.
 According to the New York State Division of Budget estimates, projected annual revenue allocation of this \$44.2 million accruing to counties and school districts in the Central New York/Mohawk Valley regions; \$20.7 million will be allocated to provide tax relief or educational assistance and the remaining \$23.5 million will be allocated to the counties within said region.
-The County expects to receive \$2.5 million of the Central New York/Mohawk Valley Region's \$23.5 million allocation.
+The County expects to receive \$2.5 million annually of the Central New York/Mohawk Valley Region's \$23.5 million allocation.
 These amounts are over and above the Statewide education or property tax relief funds that each region will receive from the new destination gaming resorts in other regions.
+These payments are earmarked to fund the debt service associated with the borrowing for construction of the Lakeview Amphitheater.

-Conservative estimates for State revenues were included in the County's 2014 budget.
+Conservative estimates for State revenues were included in the County's 2015 budget.
 The County constantly monitors State budget actions which might negatively impact County operations and endeavors to undertake appropriate measures to mitigate these impacts where possible.
-The revenues were budgeted to be used as the County's share of the Onondaga Lake Revitalization Project.
-(See "Economic Development", herein).